 10 Things you probably didn’t know about the movie Big Fish

-- The joke with the elephant defecating while Edward daydreams was unscripted.
-The filming crew found it hilarious, and quickly zoomed out to get the whole thing.
+2. The elephant pooping while Edward daydreams was an unscripted joke.
+The film crew thought it was hilarious and quickly zoomed out to capture the entire thing.

-- When Norther Winslow shows his half finished poem to Edward, (Grass so green / Skies so blue / Spectre is really great!) the handwriting is director Tim Burton‘s.
+3. When Norther Winslow shows Edward his half-completed poem (Grass so green / Skies so blue / Spectre is really great!) the handwriting is that of director Tim Burton.

-- Even though Young Edward lands in Korea, the ventriloquist and his puppet speak in Tagalog (language of the Philippines) while the Siamese twins and Edward speak in Cantonese (a Chinese dialect).
-The soldiers who pull the ventriloquist off the stage speak Mandarin Chinese (language of mainland China and Taiwan) while the other soldiers speak in Korean.
+4. Despite the fact that Young Edward lands in Korea, the ventriloquist and his puppet speak Tagalog (the Philippine language), while the Siamese twins and Edward speak Cantonese (a Chinese dialect).
+The soldiers who remove the ventriloquist from the stage, speak Mandarin Chinese (the language of mainland China and Taiwan), while the other soldiers speak Korean.

-- When young Edward Bloom is singing in the church and his voice breaks, that single note that we hear is actually Ewan McGregor.
+5. When young Edward Bloom sings in church and his voice breaks, we hear a single note that is actually Ewan McGregor.

-- Steven Spielberg was attached to this project and wanted Jack Nicholson to star, but dropped out due to his full schedule, soon after which Tim Burton signed on.
+6. Steven Spielberg was attached to this project and wanted Jack Nicholson to star, but due to his full schedule, he dropped out, and Tim Burton quickly signed on.

-- The image of a skull can be seen on one of the fishing lures as it turns.
-This can be seen in the beginning of the movie as Ewan McGregor, as narrator, talks about how some fish cannot be caught.
+8. As one of the fishing lures rotates, the image of a skull can be seen.
+This is evident at the beginning of the film when Ewan McGregor, the narrator, discusses how some fish cannot be caught.

-- Director Cameo – Tim Burton: one of the clowns sitting close to Mr. Calloway’s trailer, who flees when the wolf jumps from it.
+10. Tim Burton makes a cameo as one of the clowns sitting near Mr. Calloway’s trailer who flees when the wolf jumps from it.